 Throughout the curriculum, opportunities are provided to develop skills and enable children to demonstrate what they have learnt.
 Skills are progressive and opportunities broaden across the key stages.
 The skills, which are linked to the national curriculum, ensure clarity and educational purpose.
 Carefully chosen curriculum drivers enable us to create a curriculum that is unique and relevant to our learners.
 These drivers are aspiration, community and enquiry.

 The bedrock of a good education is the secure grounding in the skills associated with reading, writing and maths.
 We promote a love of reading through well- resourced and attractive reading environments with carefully selected books to motivate and engage children.
 Teachers model reading and through book talk immerse the children in the text.
-In KS1 and Early Years we use Jolly Phonics and Letters and Sounds as part of our phonics teaching.
+In KS1 and Early Years we use Floppy's Phonics as part of our phonics teaching.

 At Winton, we begin to develop the skills required for writing early and encourage children to become successful writers.
 Alongside the national curriculum, we have developed an approach to writing based on Pie Corbett’s ‘Talk for Writing.’
 This approach helps the children to become familiar with different genres and features of writing.
 High-quality modelled texts are shared which contain a range of “Exciting sentences.”
 These help children to write a range of sentences using a range of punctuation.
 Our teaching also focusses on the grammatical skills children need to be effective writers.
 To meet the demands of the new curriculum for spelling we follow the ‘Read, Write, Inc’ spelling scheme.